 - Verify the next stage in the boot chain.

 After selecting the image to be booted next, the bootloader sample verifies its validity using one of the provisioned public keys hashes.
 The image for the next boot stage has a set of metadata associated with it.
 This metadata contains the full public key corresponding to the private key that was used to sign the firmware.
 The bootloader sample checks the public key against a set of provisioned keys.
 Note that to save space, only the hashes of the provisioned keys are stored, and only the hashes of the keys are compared.
-If the public key in the metadata matches one of the provisioned public key hashes, the image is considered valid.
-If the public key does not match any of the provisioned hashes, validation fails.
+If the public key in the metadata matches one of the valid provisioned public key hashes, the image is considered valid.
+All public key hashes at lower indices than the matching hash are permanently invalidated at this point, which means that images can no longer be validated with those public keys.
+For example, if an image is successfully validated with the public key at index 2, the public keys 0 and 1 are invalidated.
+This mechanism can be used to decommission broken keys.
+If the public key does not match any of the still valid provisioned hashes, validation fails.

 - Boot the next stage in the boot chain.